-- I will only use the internet when supervised by a teacher or adult. - At the start of the school day I will hand in my mobile phone to the school office, and collect it at the end of the school day.
-I will not bring my phone into the classroom and I will not keep it in my bag. - I will never tell anyone I meet on the internet my home address, my telephone number or my school's name without permission, or send a picture of myself.
+- I will only use the internet when supervised by a teacher or adult. - If I walk to/from school on my own and my parent has given me permission to bring my mobile telephone into school I agree to hand it in to the school office where it will be kept safe for me in a drawer in the office.
+I will collect it at the end of the school day when I sign myself off the premises.
+I will not bring my phone into the classroom and I will not keep it in my bag.
+I understand that the school does not accept responsibility for loss or damage of personal property. - I will never tell anyone I meet on the internet my home address, my telephone number or my school's name without permission, or send a picture of myself.
 I will never arrange to meet anyone in person. - I will never give any passwords to anyone, even my best friend, and I will log off when I have finished using the computer. - I will never answer unpleasant, suggestive or bullying emails or messages and I will always report it to a teacher or parent. - I will not look for bad language or inappropriate images and I will report bad language or inappropriate images to a teacher or parent if I come across them accidentally.
 I know that my teacher can check the websites I have visited! - I will always be myself and will not pretend to be anyone or anything I am not.
 I know that the posting of anonymous messages and the forwarding of chain messages is not allowed. - I understand that I can only use websites for my work in school and that I will not be allowed to use the Internet if I look at unsuitable material on purpose. - I may not download any software from the Internet.
 I know that information on the Internet may not always be reliable and may need checking.
 I know that some web sites may be sponsored by advertisers. - I will not use email to send or encourage material which is illegal, offensive or annoying or invades another person's privacy.

-×

-I have read the Internet Code of F ractice for Pupils document and I agree to support the school's policy.
+I have read the Internet Code of Practice for Pupils document and I agree to support the school's policy.

-Signed Date

-Name Class
+Signed Date Name Class